 Rebecca K Britt

-I'm Rebecca, an Associate Professor.
-I enjoy research & teaching, and painting.
-My husband and I love video games and traveling!
+I'm Rebecca, an Associate Professor in health communication.
 View all posts by Rebecca K Britt